D2J3D/Airfield_detection_YOLO/README.md

 **Planed improvments**

-As the graphs shows we already have prettyb nice results - the model converges and the training might me continued.
+As the graphs shows we already have pretty nice results - the model converges and the training might me continued.
 But there are steel techniques that could be implementec for achieving better results.
 - [ ] Use more data augmentation to avoid overfitting
 - [ ] Use trained model for more complex task of counting airplanes on the airfield (bird's eye view shots)